-Q-Step units are listed below by Degree, but can usually be taken as options by students from other disciplines too.
+Q-Step units are listed by degree, but can usually be taken as options in other courses too.

 Accessing and Understanding Data for Criminologists

-This course unit is concerned with introducing the idea of secondary data analysis.
-You will learn about the different sources of data which criminologists might access.
-In terms of understanding data, we teach them the basics including frequencies and crosstabs, independent and dependent variable, levels of measurement and measures of central tendency.
-We also introduce them to one test of significance, chi square and the concept of probability.
+We teach the basics including frequencies and crosstabs, independent and dependent variable, levels of measurement and measures of central tendency.
+As well as one test of significance, chi-square and the concept of probability.